parsampsh/adminx/doc/08_access_api.md

 now, the user is added to that group and has all of the group permissions.

 ## user_is_in_group
-this method checks a user is in a group.
+this method checks an user is in a group.

 ```php
 $user = User::find(1);